-Based on the Eurostat and FADN data, Indicator A remained stable until 2020, before showing an increase in the following two years, reaching up to 20% higher compared with the 2015 value (Figure 1)5.
-We observed a similar trend for Indicator B, which increased by approximately 25% according to both data sources (Figure 2).
+Based on Eurostat and FADN data, Indicator A remained stable until 2020 and then increased over the following two years, reaching a level approximately 20% higher than its 2015 value (Figure 1)5.
+A similar trend was observed for Indicator B, which increased by around 25% according to both data sources (Figure 2).